Holiday Home Swimming Pool Safety & Maintenance Tips

-Having access to a swimming pool is a must for those using a holiday home abroad.
-However, regardless of how much enjoyment they provide, there is also the constant risk of injury to family, friends or paying guests – and subsequent legal action.
+Holiday homes with a swimming pool are a desirable feature that can increase bookings and earn you more money.
+However, regardless of how much enjoyment they provide, there is also the risk that you might be liable for illness or injury to family, friends or paying guests.

-The background; Unfortunately a teenager was left paralysed after hitting her head in a swimming pool at a friend’s home, and sued the girl’s family over a lack of warning signs at the property.
+Unfortunately, a teenager was left paralysed after hitting her head in a swimming pool at a friend’s home and sued the girl’s family over a lack of warning signs at the property.

 The £6m damages case against the property owner was based on allegations that there was inadequate signage around the pool at his home, stating that guests should not dive, or indicating the depth of the water.

 The High Court judge ruled the owner ‘didn’t need warning signs in his own home’ and that ‘She was an adult.
 She did something which carried an obvious risk, she chose, voluntarily, to dive when, how and where she did, knowing the risks involved.’